Skip to content

 Some programs may require you to take a placement test to determine your level of nursing knowledge.

-A typical LPN program will take about 12 months to complete.
+A typical LVN program will take about 12 months to complete.
 You’ll take classes in an in-person or online setting on topics related to:

 • Human Anatomy